Mexico

 Our Work

 HIAS supports refugees to rebuild their lives and reunite with family members in safety and freedom.
-HIAS’ response in Mexico helps refugees, asylum seekers, and migrants to obtain legal protection by pursuing their claims for asylum in the U.S. or by applying for legal protection in Mexico.
+HIAS’ response in Mexico helps refugees, asylum seekers, and migrants to obtain legal protection in Mexico.

 We provide legal services and support, including free legal representation for asylum seekers so that everyone around the world, including displaced people, can have equal access to their legal rights.